 FAC press is a feminist publishing project.

-Publications are original works that are available as open access e-books and low cost paperbacks published under a creative commons license (CC BY-NC-ND).
+Publications are original works that are available as open access e-books and low cost paperbacks published under a creative commons license (CC BY-NC-ND 4.0 International).

 We invite proposals for original manuscripts (in English or Greek) of high quality and interest to our membership and broader communities, from researchers, activists, and writers whose work converges with one of FAC’s six research areas.
 We are also interested in publishing translations (from and into various languages) particularly by authors from the global south and periphery.

 We envision a series of works on feminist praxis, understood through an intersectional perspective, about issues and from voices that are underrepresented and marginalised in scholarly and trade publishing.
-This series will be launched with an open call in autumn 2022.
+This series will be launched with an open call in winter 2023.
 A second series, titled feminist concepts (in Greek), will be launched in 2023–2024.